 Stay on top of open source vulnerabilities and license obligations with discovery capabilities from Black Duck.

 In a world run on increasingly complex software, ensuring its reliability and security is becoming progressively daunting.
 This is especially true for open source components.
 Although they play a key role in nearly every software application in every industry, open source’s ease of use, faster time to market, and decreased costs often overshadow its potential risks.
 This point is underscored by Synopsys’ Open Source Security and Risk Analysis (OSSRA) report, which provides an annual assessment of the current state of software and security.
-In the 2021 OSSRA, of the 1,500+ applications audited, 75% of all codebases were composed of open source, and 84% had at least one vulnerability.
+In the 2022 OSSRA, of the 2,400+ applications audited, 97% contained open source, and 81% had at least one vulnerability.
 Given this expansive presence, failure to implement adequate open source risk management solutions, like software composition analysis (SCA), renders you unquestionably exposed and vulnerable.

 In this blog series, Synopsys highlights the key differentiators that set our Black Duck® SCA solution apart.
 As the leader in open source security and compliance management, Black Duck provides the superior capabilities, support, and automation required to supplement today’s modern DevSecOps environments.